uncenter/uncenter.dev/src/posts/self-hosting-google-fonts.md

 ---

+<!--START-->
+Bye Google and hello self-hosted fonts!<!--END-->
+I recently decided to self-host my fonts on this site, and I thought I’d share my process for anyone who is interested in doing the same.
+I use three fonts on this blog; *Titillium Web* for the body text, *Inter* for my headings, and *Questrial* for my header, and it adds up quickly.
+Hopefully self-hosting can help me shave off a few milliseconds of load time! 🤞

 ## picking font variations
-<!--START-->
-Fonts are notoriously slow and clunky, but I love my website and I love my fonts (it just doesn’t look the same without).
-For some performance benefits, and to further separate myself from Google, I setup self-hosting these fonts.<!--END-->
-I use three fonts on this blog (I know, I know).
-I use *Titillium Web* for the body text, *Inter* for my headings, and *Questrial* for my header.
 When picking a font, say on [Google Fonts](https://fonts.google.com), you will probably see options like this:

 - 100 – Thin
 - 200 – Extra Light (Ultra Light)